tonyjurg/Nestle1904LFT/docs/features/otype.md

 Word occurrences corresponds to lexemes, i.e. dictionary entries, for which we have a separate object type.
 For the textual representation of lexemes we have a variety of features, in order to get their

 # Linguistic types

 Linguistic types correspond to syntactical entities such as sentences, clauses and phrases.
-The functional object types are `sentence`, `clause`, and `phrase`.
+The functional object types in this dataset are `sentence` and `wg`; where a wordgroup can function either as a phrase or a clause.
-They correspond to possibly discontinuous stretches of text that function as a unit.

 ---
 ###### *Browse all features by [node type](featuresbynodetype.md#readme), [feature group](featuresbygroup.md#readme) or [feature type](featuresbyfeaturetype.md#readme).*